jiboyalab/piRNADisease/README.md

 piRBase_hsapiRNA_Sequence: The piRNA IDs and sequence information is derived from the piRBase v2.0 (http://www.regulatoryrna.org/database/piRNA/index.html).

-five-fold data partitions:
+five-fold data partitions: Random array for dividing the training dataset into 5 random copies.

-five-fold prediction results:
+five-fold prediction results: The prediction results under five-fold cross-validation.
+The first column of the \*.csv file represents the original labels and the second column represents the predicted labels.
+The first column of the \*Prob.csv file represents the original labels and the second column represents the predicted scores.
 # Requirements
 DFL-PiDA is tested to work under: